Vinyl floors must sit on an even (flat) and rigid surface for the locking mechanism to work properly. So, does the vinyl floor need an underlayment?

 However, if the subfloor already has one installed, you don’t need a new one.
 Also, some vinyl planks, such as luxury vinyl, come with pre-attached underlayment, so you don’t need to install a new one.

 Why Do You Need It?

 An underlayment offers vinyl planks support and stability so it can handle more weight and use.
 If you don’t use one, the planks will start to make squeaking noises and might crack.

 Here are some more reasons why you need it:

-Vinyl plank flooring is formed by attaching several vinyl planks side by side using the tongue and groove locking mechanism.
-To make the floor smooth, the planks have to be arranged and locked on an even surface.
+Vinyl flooring is formed by attaching several vinyl planks side by side using the tongue and groove locking mechanism.
+To make the floor smooth, the planks must be arranged and locked on an even surface.

-If the subfloor is uneven or bumpy, then the planks will not be smooth.
-But, if you put a flat underlayment on the subfloor first, then the planks can be installed on a flat and even base making your vinyl floor smooth and even.
+However, if the subfloor is uneven or bumpy, the vinyl planks’ surface won’t be smooth.
+But, if you put a flat underlayment on the subfloor, the floor will be smooth and even.

 2. Moisture Protection

 Long-term exposure to water will damage your vinyl boards.
 However, if you install a waterproof underlayment it will protect the planks from moisture.